opnfv/nfvbench/docs/development/building/build.rst

 Building and uploading the VM image
 -----------------------------------
-The VM image is built and uploaded to Google storage from the CI/CD whenever the commit text of a gerrit review contains the word "buildvm".
+The VM image is built on gerrit verify when the image is not present in google storage.
+It is not uploaded yet on google storage.

+The build + upload of the new VM image is done after the review is merged.

 For details on how this is done, refer to ./jjb/nfvbench/nfvbench.yaml in the opnfv releng repository.